mclaure/die-mannschaft/README.md

 * Download the code
 * Download the database file "soccer.rar" from [here](https://www.kaggle.com/hugomathien/soccer)
 * To install SQLite database
-- Unpack the "soccer.rar" file as "soccer.sqlite" to the "data" folder
-- You can also unpack the "soccer.rar" file from the "data" folder itself
+** Unpack the "soccer.rar" file as "soccer.sqlite" to the "data" folder ** You can also unpack the "soccer.rar" file from the "data" folder itself
 * To install MySQL database
-- Download the MySQL dump file from[here](https://drive.google.com/open?id=1zNMAvHwRdK20HEvdCPimi7B96GUP6d6p)
+** Download the MySQL dump file from [here](https://drive.google.com/open?id=1zNMAvHwRdK20HEvdCPimi7B96GUP6d6p)
 * run the following command:
 ```
 mysql -u <user> -p < soccer-my-dump.sql